More Than We Know

 Barishal, Bangladesh

-Strength Enough to Guide Us
+The Strength to Guide Us

 This young girl and the children around her all live by the river and are playing together in street.
 The look in her eyes and on her face is no accident, she really does know something about life that the rest of us are still trying to figure out.
 Let’s hope she grows up with strength enough to guide us all one day.